Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pdp.md

 Flow explained

 1. Context for the inputed resource is retrieved from database.
 This inlcude the correct reportee owning the app data instance
-2. Rules for the app is retrieved from PIP in Altinn Studio.
+2. Policy for the app is retrieved from PRP in the Authorization component in Altinn Platform.
 3. Check if the operation requested by the user is a regular end user request or a service owner user request
 4. Check if request is comming from a end user system
 5. Check if owner of system is the reportee of app data instance